upasadena/interactive-cyoa-tutorial/docs/basics/index.md

 ![](../images/0m_id_title_list.png)

 ### Use Alternate Menu
-The Alternate Menu is an alternate way of displaying the sidebar, this time at the top of the creator rather than the side.
+The Alternate Menu is an alternative way of displaying the sidebar, this time at the top of the creator rather than the side.

+It was actually what the sidebar used to look like, before it was changed to how it is now.

 ![](../images/0na_alternate_menu.png)

+#### Returning to the Default Menu
 If you ever go into this menu and wish to return back to the default appearance, simply press the three-line button between _De-Select Choices_ and _New Row_, as shown here: